 CV tips

-Create a good and distinctive CV.
+Create a strong and distinctive CV.

 1. Start with your personal details